GraphQL is a query language for your API, and a server-side runtime for executing queries by using a type system you define for your data.

 We select the

-field on thatFor the object returned by
+herofield on thatFor the object returned by

-, we select thename
+hero, we select thenameandappearsInfields

 Object Types and Fields